arnehilmann/yumrepos/index.md

 * can handle your repositories and RPMs via a simple and secure REST API,
 * have always up-to-date metadata,
-* might nest your repositories as deep as you need,
+  <span class="sidenote">no scheduler to wait(hope?) for: YumRepos has a synchronous, but
+  fast repository handling!
+The metadata of every RPM gets calculated on upload, so updating a repository is just the merging of these pre-calculated metadata.</span>
 * serve your repositories locally, as simple static content,
+  <span class="sidenote">no complex logic between you and your rpms, just a simple web server</span>
 * deduplicate your RPMs on upload,
+  <span class="sidenote">you need an RPM in more than one repository? no problem, YumRepos uses HardLinks, so
+  no space gets wasted</span>
+* might nest your repositories as deep as you need,<br/>
+  <span class="sidenote">no need to define a maximum nesting depth upfront</span>
 * need just 3 commands from "zero" to "working yum repository service".
+  <span class="sidenote">okayokay, you need a CentOS7 machine to start with, afterwards you need at least one set
+  of credentials, and there are no repositories or RPMs at all... but: the service is up-n-running, and using that service is just a http request away</span>

-This place here also is the yum repository for the yumrepos rpms and its centos7 configuration!
+This place here also hosts the yum repository for the yumrepos rpms and its centos7 configuration!